-The Ned rig is basically a small stickworm or pinched off piece of a longer stickworm on a small jighead that just flat out catches bass.
+The Ned rig is a small stickworm or pinched-off piece of a longer stickworm on a small jighead that just flat out catches bass.
 “It is just one of those baits that gets a lot of bites,” Lowen says.
-“I consider it a really simple bait to fish.
-So with the facts that it is simple to fish and gets a lot of bites it is kind of one of those deals that you almost have to have it in your arsenal.”
+“I consider it a simple bait to fish.
+So with the fact that it is simple to fish and gets a lot of bites, it is kind of one of those deals that you almost have to have in your arsenal.”

-The Indiana pro mainly employs the Ned rig to catch smallmouth bass but he has used it occasionally to trick largemouth and spotted bass.
-He likes to work the lure mainly in open water around isolated rocks, weed edges, seawalls, break walls, bridge culverts and pilings, roadbeds and along clean gravel bottoms.
+The Indiana pro mainly employs the Ned rig to catch smallmouth bass but has occasionally used it to trick largemouth and spotted bass.
+He likes to work the lure mainly in open water around isolated rocks, weed edges, seawalls, break walls, bridge culverts and pilings, roadbeds, and clean gravel bottoms.

 The Bassmaster Elite Series pro likes to cast the Ned rig to smallmouth he sees cruising the shallows and lets the lure fall to the bottom.
-“When it gets to the bottom I don’t do anything at all to it and 90 percent of the time those smallmouth will swim right over there and eat it,” Lowen says.
-He has noticed at times if he started hopping the lure in front of the smallmouth the fish would turn away from it.
+“When it gets to the bottom, I don’t do anything at all to it, and 90 percent of the time, those smallmouth swim right over there and eat it,” Lowen says.
+He has noticed that if he started hopping the lure in front of the smallmouth, the fish would turn away from it.

-If the fish fails to bite the rig on the initial fall, Lowen lets it sit on the bottom for various lengths of time (sometimes 5 to 20 seconds).
+If the fish fails to bite the rig on the initial fall, Lowen lets it sit on the bottom for various lengths (sometimes 5 to 20 seconds).
 If a bass continues to ignore his offering, Lowen hops the rig once and then lets it sit again.
-He notices all of his bites on the rig usually occur when the lure is falling or sitting still.
-Working the lure too much is the biggest mistake an angler can make when fishing the Ned rig, according to Lowen.
+He notices all his bites on the rig usually occur when the lure falls or sits still.
+According to Lowen, working the lure too much is the biggest mistake an angler can make when fishing the Ned rig.

 Lowen’s Ned rig tackle consists of a 7-foot medium-heavy spinning rod and a Lew’s spinning reel with a 2000 Series spool.
 He ties the rig on an 8- to 10-foot leader of 8-pound Hi-Seas Grand Slam Fluorocarbon attached to a main line of 10- or 15-pound Hi-Seas Grand Slam Braid.

-The rig produces best for Lowen any time the weather is calm and the water surface is slick-- especially high pressure days with bluebird skies when the bite is tough.
-The nine-time Bassmaster Classic qualifier avoids throwing the lure on blustery days because he has a hard time feeling the lightweight rig in the wind.
+The rig produces best for Lowen any time the weather is calm and the water surface is slick-- especially on high-pressure days with bluebird skies when the bite is tough.
+The nine-time Bassmaster Classic qualifier avoids throwing the lure on windy days because he has difficulty feeling the lightweight rig in the wind.